MiemieMethod/bedrock-docs/docs/refs/protocols/packets/levelchunkpacket.md

 //// define
 Cache Enabled：<!-- md:samp bool -->

-- 基本类型。Lets the server turn off the cache for this chunk even if the Client signaled it supports it.
+- 基本类型。protocol.packet.levelchunkpacket.cache_enabled.descriptionLets the server turn off the cache for this chunk even if the Client signaled it supports it.

 ////